a-history-of-ai/blog/_posts/2025-12-14-Introduction.md

+---
-# AI: A History of Ideas and Failure
+title:  "AI: A History of Ideas and Failure"
+mathjax: true
+layout: post
+categories: media
+---

 The history of AI is a history of ideas and failure.